Pediatric Figure-8 Clavicle Splint & Posture Support

 The retracted (rolled back) position the collar bone guard promotes also prevents your child from slouching.
 If you decide to use it as a rounded shoulder posture brace, your child should start by using it for 30 minutes at a time and gradually increase to three-hour increments.
 Using the pediatric support for slouching for longer than three hours at a time can cause the muscles of the back, shoulders and chest to weaken, doing more harm than good.

-We also offer a figure-eight brace specifically designed for fixing posture, mild scoliosis and kyphosos.
+We also offer a figure-eight brace specifically designed for fixing posture, mild scoliosis and kyphosis.
 Its straps are a bit narrower and it has front attachments that are easier to access.
-For more on the difference between clavicle braces and posture supports, click here.
+Learn more on the difference between clavicle braces and posture supports.

 Collarbone Brace Fits Toddlers, Children and Teens